 2. Consider Data Availability and Type

-• Data for Generative AI: Gen AI can utilize both structured and unstructured data, making it ideal for situations where you need to create content or derive insights from limited or sensitive data.
+- Data for Generative AI: Generative AI relies on both structured and unstructured data, making it ideal for situations where you need to create content or derive insights from limited or sensitive data.

 3. Evaluate Technical Expertise and Resources